zedeus/nitter/README.md

 To compile Nitter you need a Nim installation, see [nim-lang.org](https://nim-lang.org/install.html) for details.
 It is possible to install it system-wide or in the user directory you create below.

 You also need to install `libsass` to compile the scss files.
-In Ubuntu and Debian, you can install `libsass-dev`.
+On Ubuntu and Debian, you can use `libsass-dev`.

 ```bash
 # useradd -m nitter